 I won’t lie and pretend that the show didn’t bring me to this book, but whatever the motive, I LOVED EVERY MINUTE OF IT.
-I read “An offer from a gentleman” coming down from the hype of season 2 on Netflix, so all my enthusiasm was more intense and the story was certainty read in a more passionate way.
+I read “An offer from a gentleman” coming down from the hype of season 2 on Netflix, so all my enthusiasm was more intense and the story was certainly read in a more passionate way.

-Benedict is my favorite Bridgerton and I fell for him almost instantly, because from all the brothers, he is closer to my heart in personality and way of living.
+Benedict is my favorite Bridgerton and I fell for him almost instantly, because, from all the brothers, he is closer to my heart in personality and way of living.
 He is an artist and this feature is making him more romantic than most.
 Plus, I think that Benedict has a problem of truly discovering who he is, so this uncertainty made him more down to earth, but also made him question life.
 Mostly, every brother has a dilemma or a problem, but the way they are facing them is very interesting to me.

 We all saw how Anthony was coping with being the first in line and urgently married, so I was hoping not every brother had that weight on their shoulders.
 Benedict is called in a vial way – Number 2, and that alone upset me because it’s not fair at all for a person to be nicknamed like that.

 This book was amazing and I read it sooo fast because I loved the vibe and the pace and the whole retelling of Cinderella.
 It was very amazing to read and it made my heart beat a little faster in some scenes because they were emotional, swoon-worthy, and truly representative of the Romance genre.

 Sophie is a child made out of the marriage between a lord and a maid.
 For society, that was unthinkable and Sophie was never to be recognized as legitimate.
 Because this is inspired by Cinderella, a stepmother will be in the picture, together with 2 stepsisters, who will practically transform Sophie into their personal slave after her father’s passing.